Adriatic Metals launches share sale to fund Bosnia’s Vares silver project

 The authorities in Bosnia want to attract new foreign direct investment to the country and offer a low tax rate of 10%.
 Adriatic Metals aims to bring the new mine to production in the next four years.
 “We welcome Adriatic Metals’ commitment to rebuilding Bosnia’s mining industry with the impending financing of the Vares silver project, which will be the largest single investment in the country’s metal mining history to date,” said Fadil Novalic, prime minister of the Bosnian Federation, one of the two entities in the country.

 At the end of January, Adriatic Metals received an exploitation permit from the Bosnian Federation Ministry of Industry, Energy and Mining for the Vares project.
 It is for the unused Veovac mine and the underground deposit of Rupica.
-These two silver-zinc-lead deposits make up the Vares silver project, Corin pointed out to local media when granting the exploitation permit.
+These two silver-zinc-lead deposits make up the Vares silver project, Cronin pointed out to local media when granting the exploitation permit.

 "This is, I must emphasise, only the second exploitation permit issued by the Bosnian authorities in the last 30 years.
 So, not only is this important for us but also for Bosnia and Herzegovina.
 With a permit issued by the Federal Ministry of Energy, Mining and Industry, the formal exploitation period of the project, which is valid for 30 years, begins.
-The permit will enable the company to complete detailed engineering plans for the Veovac surface mine, flotation and tailings management plant, and construction should begin in the third quarter of 2021,” Corin said.
+The permit will enable the company to complete detailed engineering plans for the Veovac surface mine, flotation and tailings management plant, and construction should begin in the third quarter of 2021,” Cronin said.

 The Veovac and Rupica mines are early polymetallic deposits that had already undergone various degrees of exploration and exploitation before the war in Bosnia, when everything was stopped.
 Exploration of Vares district began in the 1940s, when the then large engineering and energy giant Energoinvest from Sarajevo discovered several deposits of iron ore and polymetals (lead, zinc, barite, silver and gold) that stretch from Rupice in the northwest to Smail Forest in the southeast.